nuages-io/nuages-pubsub-starter/README.md

 **Database Proxy Options**

-You will also have to set the following options if you choose to use a DatabaseProxy.
+The following options applies if you choose to use a DatabaseProxy for your SQL database.
 Both the VPC and DatabaseProxy must exists and will NOT be created during deployment.
 All options are required.

 | Name                       | Description                | Instructions                                                 |
 | -------------------------- | -------------------------- | ------------------------------------------------------------ |